-For employees whose positions require certification, the library maintains a separate file for each employee that contains records of training received, certifications, secondary school credits, and other similar credentials.
+The library maintains a separate file for each employee that contains records of training received, certifications, secondary school credits, and other similar credentials.

 Upon termination, education files are added to personnel files and are retained permanently.

 Timesheets

 Online timesheets are not destroyed.
 Physical copies are not made of the online records by the library.
 If the library were to lose access to the timesheets due to a change in payroll vendors, every effort would be made to preserve, or at a minimum, preserve access to these records digitally.